duereg/codetype/src/documents/posts/20120807-derby-js-working-with-view-templates-models-and-bindings.html.md

 layout: post
 ```

-# Derby.js - Working with Views, Models, and Bindings

 In my previous [post](/posts/20120722-derby-js-playing-with-models) about [derby](http://derbyjs.com/), I talked a bit about how to create a model in derby and one rule you need to follow when creating models (the first two path segments should be an object).

 I'm creating a test application to help me learn derby [here](http://github.com/duereg/Potluck).
 In the process of doing absolutely everything wrong to start I've learned a bit about how Derby binds to models.
 Let's say you're got some markup like this that you'd like to bind to.